docker/docs/datacenter/ucp/1.1/install-sandbox-2.md

 1. In your terminal, make sure `node1` is active using `docker-machine ls`.

-   This is the node that you configured the security exception for, and if you are connecting to a Docker Engine without this exception you won't be able to push to your DTR instance.
+   This is the node that you configured the security exception for, and if you are connecting to a Docker Engine without this exception you can't push to your DTR instance.

    If necessary, use `docker-machine env` to make `node1` active.